TriplyDB/YALC/README.md

 ### Organization configuration format

-This section documents the configuration format that is used to describe organizations.
-This format is used for files in the `/organization` directory.
-The format is JSON-based.
+The organization configuration format is used for files in the `/organization` directory.

 The following properties are crucial for properly connecting the configuration files together: